 Hospital Worker Injury Lawyers in Boston

-At the Law Offices of Jeffrey S. Glassman, our dedicated attorneys have experience in work related injuries when it comes to hospital workers.
+At the Jeffrey Glassman Injury Lawyers, our dedicated attorneys have experience in work related injuries when it comes to hospital workers.
 Our attorneys will fight tirelessly to protect the well-being of those who fall ill or become injured while providing care and service to others.

 There are approximately 18 million health care workers in the U.S., according to the U.S. Centers for Disease Control and Prevention, and about 80 million of those are women.